Ondangwa: Administrative outpost

 In early 1914 the Finns had abandoned the Ondangwa mission station.
 When the British took over South West Africa during World War I, they also came to Ovamboland and in 1915 chose Ondangwa as the location of their administration.
 On Christmas Day that year they hoisted the Union Jack in Ondangwa for the first time.
 The commander of the English was Major C. N. Manning, whose title was the Resident Commissioner.

 In October 1915 Lieutenant C. H. L. Hahn arrived in Ovamboland.
 He was the grandson of Carl Hugo Hahn, raised by the son of the latter, Pastor Carl Hugo Hahn Jr., in Paarl, Cape Province.
 He worked in Ovamboland as the highest administrator for 30 years and had a great influence on the relations between the Finnish missionaries and the colonial administration.

 The official status of the government station in Ondangwa was not sorted out until several years later, when in 1921 the government finally bought it from the Finns.

 In 1945, towards the end of World War II, the South African government sent an Organizer of Native Education to Northern Namibia, to oversee school work in Ovamboland and Kavango.
 The first such organizer was D. R. Rootman, who was based in Ondangwa.
 Later this moved to Grootfontein, and the organizer visited Ovamboland once a year.

 During Apartheid

 Due to its strategic airport, Ondangwa became an important staging area for the South African Defence Force during its campaigns in neighbouring Angola.
 Local road and rail links were also improved by authorities to facilitate the rapid movement of military vehicles.
-While prior to 1970 the highway was unpaved beyond Otjiwarongo, by the end of the decade the tarmac extended through Ondangwa to Oshakati.
+Prior to 1970 the highway was unpaved beyond Otjiwarongo, by the end of the decade the tarmac extended through Ondangwa to Oshakati.

 As the Namibian War of Independence intensified, Ondangwa became a target for the South West African People's Organization until South Africa's withdrawal from the region in 1990.
+During that time, Ondangwa was an important transit point for Owambo contract workers going to and from the copper and lead-mining town of Tsumeb, 270 km southeast.